kometenstaub/obsidian-vim-reading-view-navigation/README.md

 ## Bugs

 The search in Editing and Reading view cannot be closed with <kbd>Esc</kbd>.
+This also applies to the other shortcuts associated with search.

 ## Configuration